-When I converted to digital to shoot racing cars, started with two Nikon cameras of various models and a wonderful Nikon 300mm f2.8 telephoto lens that I’d picked up second hand.
+When I started using digital cameras to shoot racing cars, I used a Nikon D1-X and a wonderful Nikon 300mm f2.8 telephoto lens that I’d picked up second hand.

 Even though using a 2X multiplier restricted it to f5.6, it was still a fantastic lens.
 Assuming I did my job correctly, everything was tack-sharp.
 It was as though you could reach into the picture and touch the car.